 There is one aspect of online statements where many financial institutions are disappointing customers though, and that is statement retention.
 With the cost of storage space and CPU cycles at all time lows, it's ridiculous that so many systems still only allow a customer to view a limited statement history, usually six to 12 months.
 While it's rare that someone may need to view a statement that's three years old, it's usually a situation where the customer needs the information to settle a dispute or provide documentation to a third party.
 The customer is probably already frustrated dealing with their situation, and that frustration only increases when he learns that he must order a paper copy of the statement rather than being able to access it online.

 Reduction of teller assisted transactions

 Items to factor into your per-transaction cost include teller office space, reception and waiting areas, teller wages, data processing costs (equipment and software), grounds maintenance, insurance and other applicable items specific to your financial institution.
 Our clients have calculated their in-branch transaction costs at between $4.50 to $22.00 per transactions.
 At an average of $10.00 per transaction, even a 10% reduction in teller-assisted transactions can save a significant amount of money for even moderately busy branches.

 Bank and credit union website ROI calculator

-You can use our ROI calculator to determine a ballpark estimate of your website's return on investment.
+You can use our bank website ROI calculatorto determine a ballpark estimate of your website's return on investment.
 It's important to note that your website's appearance, usability, perceived security and performance are going to directly affect your ROI.
 In other words, if you have a website that looks like it was designed by an amateur and works the same way, then don't expect to earn a high ROI.
 The web development industry is the same as many others; to get top results, you'll need top talent, and for top talent you should expect to pay top dollar.